What is Your Favorite Animal?

 Why are Red Wolves Important?

-Of course, one of the obvious reasons wolves are important is once they are lost, they are lost forever (short of cloning and other weird, unnatural ways of preserving a species).
-Red wolves, as predators, also preserve the environment in which they live by maintaining the health of the ecosystem.
+Of course, one of the obvious reasons wolves are important is once they are lost, they are lost forever.
+Short of cloning and other weird, unnatural ways of preserving a species, you can’t bring them back.
+Red wolves, as apex predators, also preserve the environment in which they live by maintaining the health of the ecosystem.
 Predators keep unhealthy animals in check and help prevent overpopulations of smaller animals.
 Plus, they are just so darn cute.

 What Can We Do?

-To learn more red wolf facts, visit red wolves on exhibit at the NC Zoo, visit the WNC Nature Center or one of the 40 other breeding facilities found throughout the US.
-Also, you can read more about them at Defenders of Wildlife or numerous other conservation organizations.
-While the deadline for comments to FWS on the red wolf program ended 7-24-17, it is never too late to make your voice heard.
-Speak up for these lovely creatures that truly are an American treasure.
+To learn more red wolf facts, visit red wolves on exhibit at the NC Zoo, the WNC Nature Center or one of the 40 other breeding facilities found throughout the US.
+Also, you can read a great article by Christian Hunt, Defenders of Wildlife, “The Red Wolf of Yesterday, Today, and Tomorrow-Wild…” which is an in-depth synopsis of what is happening to the red wolf in the wild.